rbroc/simcat/README.md

 -------------

 **TODO**:
-- Remove all logs except from those that are used
-- Remove models too - or provide instructions for shallow checkout?
 - Fix tests and add badges & CI
 - Push package
 - Add citations to preprint (in both READMEs)